-In 1836, the City of St. Charles began taxing its citizens for the purpose of purchasing a fire engine and firefighting buckets.
-By 1853, each of the city wards had been mandated to keep at least two side ladders and two roof ladders on hand for fire protection purposes.
-In answer to the need for more organized fire protection, the Union Fire Company was formed in 1861.
+St. Charles Fire Department has a rich history beginning in 1836 when the City began taxing its citizens for the purpose of purchasing a fire engine and firefighting buckets.
+To respond to the need for more organized fire protection, the Union Fire Company was officially formed in 1861.

-The city provided the fire company with a building that was located at Jefferson and Main Streets.
-They held their meetings and housed their equipment at the location.
-In 1864, a Hook and Ladder Company was formed and temporarily housed with the hose company.
-The ladder company moved to a new location in 1877, located at 1123 North 2nd Street, and became known as the Fourth Ward Hose, Hook and Ladder Company.
+The first fire station was located at Jefferson and Main Streets and housed a single fire engine.
+In 1864, a Hook and Ladder Company was formed.
+The ladder company moved to a new location in 1877 at 1123 North Second Street, and the department became known as the Fourth Ward Fire Company.
 Their original building still stands today.

-Joseph W. Ruenzi was appointed as the first fire chief (called the chief engineer at that time) in 1880.
+Joseph W. Ruenzi was appointed as the first fire chief in 1880.
 Along with the fire chief, two assistant chiefs were appointed.
 Both of these individuals, Hubert Hacting and Herman Schaber, later held the position of fire chief.
 The three appointed individuals are believed to have been the first paid firemen in the City of St. Charles.

 In 1892, the city installed its first municipal alarm system.
 The system used 10 remote stations connected to the city water plant.
 When a call would come in, the steam whistle would be sounded to alert the firemen that they had a call.